-5. Click Save Changes.

-6. Restart the Cloudera Management Service.
-For more information, see HTTPS Communication in Cloudera Manager on page 167.
+- 6. Click Save Changes to commit the changes. - 7.
+Restart the Cloudera Management Service.
+For more information, see HTTPS Communication in Cloudera Manager on page 175.

 Step 4: Restart the Cloudera Manager Server

 Restart the Cloudera Manager Server by running service cloudera-scm-server restart from the Cloudera Manager host command prompt.